Downloads / DVDs

 & lots more

 The written pattern for Shetland Star can be found here.

 50 Tips from Shetland Knitters

 Hazel's second film, made with Elizabeth Johnston, is called "50 Tips from Shetland Knitters" and covers all a knitter needs to know from different methods of casting on to achieving the perfect finish.
-Please scroll down to find a list of timings.
+Please scroll down to find a list of contents and timings.

 Ken, FM03 on Ravelry, wrote about "50 Tips from Shetland Knitters":

 I thought you could not do better than your first DVD….but, I was totally mistaken!
 I binged watched it, the whole 3.5 hours in one sitting….because, honestly wanted to know the next tip.
 It’s was like a mini drama series….what will happen next?
 You and Elizabeth did a fabulous job, it seems I should have brought home bakes, or atleast gin and tonics, to the workshop.
 As you two made it seem like you just invited us into your living room to chat about knitting.
 Little did I know, it was going to be a history lesson and a technical class all wrapped in one.